-- Description of site management and status; - Main issues and approaches to rehabilitation; - Consultation to date with interested parties; - Interaction with other policy and legislative frameworks (Appendix VI); - The planned rehabilitation goals and outcomes: - The scope of the rehabilitation plan; - Criteria which define the successful rehabilitation and key targets to validate rehabilitation; - Proposed rehabilitation actions; - Proposed timeframe to implement these measures; - Budget and Costings; and - Associated aftercare, maintenance and monitoring.
+- Description of site management and status; - Main issues and approaches to rehabilitation; - Consultation to date with interested parties; - Interaction with other policy and legislative frameworks (Appendix VI); - The planned rehabilitation goals and outcomes: - The scope of the rehabilitation plan; - Criteria which define the successful rehabilitation and key targets to validate rehabilitation; - Proposed rehabilitation actions; - Proposed timeframe to implement these actions; - Budget and Costings; and - Associated aftercare, maintenance and monitoring.

-It is proposed by Government that Bord na Móna carry out a Peatlands Enhanced Decommissioning, Rehabilitation and Restoration Scheme on its peatlands.
-Note this proposal is also known colloquially as the 'Peatlands Climate Action Scheme' (PCAS).
+It is proposed by Government that Bord na Móna carry out a Peatlands Enhanced Decommissioning, Rehabilitation and Restoration Scheme (PCAS) on peatlands previously used for energy production.
+Note this proposal is also known colloquially as the 'Peatlands Climate Action Scheme'.
 The additional costs of the proposed Scheme will be supported by Government through the Climate Action Fund, administered by the Department of Environment, Climate and Communications (DECC), while the National Parks and Wildlife Service (NPWS) will act as the Scheme regulator.

-Bord na Móna have identified a footprint of 33,000 ha as peatlands suitable for this scheme.
+Bord na Móna have identified a footprint of 33,000ha as peatlands suitable for enhanced rehabilitation.
 This proposed Scheme will significantly go beyond what is required to meet rehabilitation and decommissioning obligations (Appendix VII & IX) under existing EPA IPC licence conditions.
-Improvements supported by the Scheme will ensure that environmental stabilisation is achieved (meaning IPC obligations are met), and importantly, significant additional benefits, particularly relating to climate action and other ecosystem services, will also be delivered.
-Only the costs associated with the additional, enhanced and accelerated rehabilitation, i.e. those measures which go beyond the existing decommissioning and rehabilitation requirements arising from Condition 10, will be eligible for support under the proposed Scheme.
+Interventions supported by the Scheme will ensure that environmental stabilisation is achieved (meaning IPC obligations are met), and importantly, significant additional benefits, particularly relating to climate action and other ecosystem services, will also be delivered.
+However, it is important for all stakeholders to understand that only the costs associated with the additional, enhanced and accelerated rehabilitation, i.e. those measures which go beyond the existing decommissioning and rehabilitation requirements arising from Condition 10, will be eligible for support under the proposed Scheme.
 Bord na Móna have now announced the complete cessation of industrial peat production across its estate (January 2021).

-It is expected that the proposed Scheme will have benefits accruing from biodiversity provision, water quality and storage attenuation as well as increased carbon storage, reduced carbon emissions and acceleration towards carbon sequestration.
-The Scheme will also facilitate monitoring of carbon fluxes (Greenhouse Gases and fluvial carbon) in selected areas (in addition to other established Research programmes), to monitor changes in where the interventions will accelerate the trajectory towards a naturally functioning peatland ecosystem.
+It is expected that the proposed Scheme (PCAS) will have benefits accruing from biodiversity provision, water quality and storage attenuation as well as increased carbon storage, reduced carbon emissions and acceleration towards carbon sequestration.
+The Scheme will also facilitate monitoring of carbon fluxes (Greenhouse Gases and fluvial carbon) in selected areas (in addition to other established research programmes), to monitor changes in where the interventions will accelerate the trajectory towards a naturally functioning peatland ecosystem.

-It is envisaged that the proposed Scheme will support activities, interventions, or measures across the Bord na Móna cutaway peatlands which accelerate the original timelines.
+It is envisaged that the PCAS will support activities, interventions, or measures across the Bord na Móna cutaway peatlands which accelerate the original timelines.
 Selected rehabilitation measures will take account of site environmental conditions, which can vary significantly.
 These measures potentially include:

-- more intensive management of water levels through drain-blocking and cell bunding; - re-profiling that will deliver suitable conditions for development of wetlands, fens and bog habitats; - targeted fertiliser applications, - seeding of targeted vegetation; and - proactive inoculation of suitable peatland areas with Sphagnum.
+- more intensive management of water levels through outfall management, drain-blocking and management of water levels within the bog; - re-profiling/re-wetting of extant deep peat that will deliver suitable conditions for development of wetlands, fens and bog habitats; - targeted fertiliser applications, - seeding of targeted vegetation; and - proactive inoculation of suitable peatland areas with Sphagnum.